scerioli/Global-Preferences-Survey/Article/Article.md

 Gender differences concerning the economic behaviors, such as happiness [@SPSU], competition [@CG; @GLL; @KPS], or work preferences [@BG] have been studied in sociology, psychology and economics for many decades.
 Any scientific knowledge about gender differences and their relation to gender inequality is used nowadays as arguments and counter-arguments for decision and policy-making.
 Yet, despite the research effort and large body of literature on the topic [REFs], the theoretical understanding of these relations is far from complete.

 Gender-related issues such as gender inequality are becoming an integral part of the agenda for many public and private institutions and organizations.
 Therefore, it is essential for the stakeholders to reveal, estimate, monitor, and prevent gender inequalities on individual, group and country levels.
+Within its design, all institutonally recognizedindexes shows that no coutry in the world are approaching equality in econtomic and political domain, while the gap in education and health is closed in a majority of the countries [REF].
+The establishing of the full equality within the conceptual model that is quantified by indexes, at the currect speed of improvements one may estimate the achving equality within 100 years [Global Gender Gap Report 2020].
+Thus an effective measures to speed up the process may be desired.
+As we revieal later the indexes itself are not free from flaws and incompletness and were critisized by several authors.

 The study of gender differences on a world scale per se is challenging.
 One of the challenges that hampers the progress is the lack of large and heterogeneous datasets across different social groups and countries.
 The Gallup World Poll 2012 included a Global Preference Survey conducted on almost 80000 people in 76 countries all around the world that aimed to fill this gap: Covering nearly 90% of the world population representation, with each country having around 1000 participants answering questions related to their time preference (patience), altruism, will of risk-taking, negative and positive reciprocity, and trust.
 The dataset provides a unique insight into the economic preferences of a heterogeneous number of people.